MuraliKrishna26/Computer-Security/Dictionary Attack/README.md

 "Dictionary Attack" is a form of brute force attack technique for defeating a cipher or authentication mechanism by trying to determine its decryption key or passphrase by trying thousands or millions of likely possibilities, such as words in a dictionary or previously used passwords, often from lists obtained from past security breaches.

-In our program, Our input will be Password Length and output will be a text file with all passwords you came up with.
+In our program, Our input will be Password Length and output will be a text file with all passwords using which can crack the password.